 "When I learnt piano you played every note as it was written; that approach was ingrained.
 And when I was 16 I found a jazz piano teacher who taught me exactly how jazz related to classical, and how to use a structural education to underlie flights of fancy.
 It felt like freedom.
 I'm cursed - or blessed - with perfect pitch, so I tend to transcribe music as it plays and that reduces the pleasure of listening to it.
 But when I do, I'll turn to jazz now, especially classic Miles Davis albums like Kind of Blue and Sketches of Spain."

-She has also composed two short operas with ex-Monty Python Terry Jones—The Doctor’s Tale—which was performed at the Royal Opera House Linbury Theatre, as well as The Owl and the Pussycat which was part of the London 2012 Cultural Olympiad.
+She has also composed two short operas with Monty Python's Terry Jones: The Doctor’s Tale was performed at the Royal Opera House Linbury Theatre, and The Owl and the Pussycat became a part of the London 2012 Cultural Olympiad.

 The theme Jeeves and Wooster is an original piece of music in the jazz/swing style written by Dudley for the TV series starring Stephen Fry and Hugh Laurie.